Andy4495/TI-30-Keypad-Interface/README.md

 Sketch to simulate the keypad of an old [TI-30 calculator][1] (original model, with the bubble-lens LEDs).

 I purchased a lot of "for parts or repair" TI-30 calculators on Ebay.
-After mixing and matching some parts to make a couple working units, I ended up with an extra processor/display board with a non-working keypad.
+After mixing and matching some parts to make a couple working units, I ended up with an extra processor/display board with a non-working keypad, so I decided to try to use an Arduino as a keypad replacement.

 ## Hardware

 The TI-30 calculator has a surprisingly simple hardware design.
-The calculator processosr and LED driver functions are all contained in a single chip (TI TMC0981NL) without the need for any additional support circuitry: no crystal, no resistors, no capacitors.
+The calculator processosr and LED driver functions are all contained in a single chip (TI TMC0981NL) without the need for any support circuitry: no crystal, no resistors, no capacitors.
 The only other components are the LEDs themselves (bonded directly to the PCB), the keypad, and a 9 V (PP3) battery clip.

 ### TI-30 Processor/Display Board and Keypad Pinouts